-That growth, however, hasn't come without its challenges.
-The e-commerce industry, just like every other niche within the tech industry, has had to adapt to an increasingly demanding legal and regulatory environment that has often led to lawsuits, product recalls and even closures in some parts of the world.
+That growth, however, has not come without its challenges.
+The e-commerce industry, just like every other niche within the tech industry, has had to adapt to an increasingly demanding legal and regulatory environment that has often led to lawsuits, product recalls, and closures in some parts of the world.

 Here are a few things to note when pursuing legal compliance as an e-commerce business.

-For the average e-commerce startup, the Amazon ruling illustrates just how important it is to clearly define product liabilities and warranties, especially if you deal with third-party vendors.
-You can easily get sued by customers for product defects that have nothing to do with your business, which might see you spending unnecessarily on legal fees while damaging your business's reputation.
+For the average e-commerce startup, the ruling illustrates the importance of clearly defining a product's liabilities and warranties, especially if you deal with third-party vendors.
+You can be sued by customers for product defects for items that your business doesn't even manufacture, yet you may spend thousands of dollars on legal fees defending your business in a lawsuit.

-Most e-commerce platforms are reservoirs of sensitive customer information, which is often collected via contact forms, customer registration, and during payment for purchases.
-In many regions around the globe, e-commerce platforms are obliged to protect their customers' data as a requirement for legal compliance.
+Most e-commerce platforms are reservoirs of sensitive customer information, which is often collected via contact forms, customer registration and during the checkout process.
+In many countries, e-commerce sites are required to protect customers' data.

-In the EU, for instance, e-commerce websites are required by the General Data Protection Regulation (GDPR) to notify their visitors when they gather user information and also seek explicit consent before collecting or reusing personal data.
-Some states in the U.S. require website owners to assign at least one employee to manage internal data protection programs.
+In the European Union, for instance, e-commerce websites are required by the General Data Protection Regulation to notify visitors when they gather user information and seek explicit consent before collecting or reusing personal data.
+In the U.S., California mandates that certain for-profit companies must implement and maintain policies and procedures that protect consumers' personal information.

-To ensure your e-commerce website is compliant with data protection rules, start by creating a comprehensive data protection policy in addition to your cookies policy.
-The links to both these policies should be clearly visible on your website and should give your visitors information about whose responsible for storing their data and how they can access, cancel, or modify any of their information.
+To ensure your e-commerce website is compliant with data protection rules, create a comprehensive data protection policy, in addition to a cookies policy, that outlines what data is collected from visitors and how it is stored.
+Links to both these policies should be clearly visible on your website and should provide visitors with a way they can request to not have their information sold to other parties.

-Payments fraud and other issues related to online security have become quite popular over the past few years, coinciding with the growth of the ecommerce industry.
-One report projected that card-not-present (CNP) fraud will grow by 14 percent annually up to 2023, which is a significant figure for e-commerce platforms that accept on--site payments.
+Incidences involving payment fraud, and other issues related to online security, have skyrocketed over the past few years, coinciding with the growth of the e-commerce industry.
+One report projected that card-not-present (CNP) fraud will grow by 14% annually up to 2023, which is a significant figure for e-commerce platforms that accept onsite payments.

-So, in addition to protecting customers' information on your site, it is important to go deeper into the inner workings of your e-commerce site to prevent fraud.
-One preventative way to ensure your systems run smoothly is application performance management, APM, a product that mirrors an MRI machine by providing insight into your ecommerce system.
-Gartner defines APM along three main veins that touch on application diagnostics, experience monitoring, and analytics, which all help to identify and fix vulnerabilities within your system before getting into problems with your users and, eventually, the law.
+Besides protecting customers' information on your site, it is important to delve into the inner workings of your e-commerce site to prevent fraud.
+One preventative measure to ensure your systems run smoothly is application performance management, or APM.
+According to Gartner, APM is a software suite that helps e-tailers identify and fix vulnerabilities within their system so they don't run into problems with consumers and, eventually, the law.

-But when you do get hacked, you're legally obliged to inform the public.
+If you are hacked, you're legally obligated to inform your customers and the public.
 Many countries require businesses to report any breach to the public, especially one that deals with personal and sensitive user data.
-In the U.S., for instance, most states will require businesses to report any data breach to its residents within 45 days, though this varies from state to state.
-So, always be sure to stay on the safe side of the law when you suspect a breach, even when you're tempted to sweep it under the carpet.
+In the U.S., for instance, most states will require businesses to report a data breach to its customers within 45 days, though this varies from state to state.
+Always be sure to stay on the safe side of the law when you suspect a breach, even when you're tempted to sweep it under the carpet.

 Just because your customers don't walk through a physical store doesn't mean your e-commerce platform is above the law.
-Take time to ensure your online store meets stipulated legislation across all jurisdictions that your products or services are available to potential customers.
-These measures, while simple, might save your business from costly litigation and eventual loss of brand reputation when you're found on the wrong side of the law.
+Take time to ensure your online store meets stipulated regulations across all the jurisdictions that your products or services are sold to potential customers.